corrilan/magic-mirror-photo-and-video-booth/README.md

 The Raspberry Pi 3 is underpowered for effective local processing and storage of video so I made use of online services such as YouTube Live to let them handle the video storage and processing.

 Soon I hope to place a link here to a video of the booth in action.

+I decided to splash out on a 2 way mirror and a nice picture frame surround but costs can be cut drastically if these are not imperative.
+Make larger or smaller devices using for example an old TV or monitor you have lying around - I plan on making a more portable table top version in the future myself.